 Second Offense: Documentation and parent conference.
 Assignment can be redone only after parent, teacher, administrator and student have met to discuss assignment expectations.
 The student must be present in the conference to review the guidelines.
-The highest grade possible will be 60%.
+The highest grade possible will be 50%.
 Note: If a student has not completed the reassignment, the original score will be replaced with a '0'.
+The offense will also be documented in PowerSchool.